Love Is Love (comics): Background

+On the 12th of June, 2016, Omar Mateen shot and killed 49 people and wounded 53 others at the Pulse nightclub in Orlando, Florida.
+The nightclub was a gay bar and the perpetrator had decided to commit a mass shooting in response to the United States' airstrike a month prior that killed Abu Waheeb, a leader of the Islamic State in Anbar, Iraq.
+Although no evidence points to Mateen knowing the Pulse was a gay bar.

 Publication history

 Format

-Unlike most graphic novels, the book does not contain a cohesive story or several shorter stories spanning several pages but instead a mass anthology with one or two-page-long shorts, comic strips or single illustrated pages lacking panels or dialogue bubbles.
+Unlike most graphic novels, the book is a mass anthology with one or two-page-long shorts, comic strips or single illustrated pages lacking panels or dialogue bubbles.
 IDW Publishing simply referred to it as an "oversize comic", as did Goodreads, Geek.com, and Comic Book Resources.

 List of contributors

 The following is a list of contributors listed in the Love is Love comic.